 The Harry Oppenheimer Fellowship Award serves to reward excellence and exceptional scholarship in all its forms.
 It is granted to candidates of the highest calibre in order to enable them to undertake a programme of cutting-edge, internationally significant work.

-Xolela Mangcu is professor in sociology at UCT.
-He is an Oppenheimer Fellow at the Hutchins Centre for African and African American Research at Harvard University and the author and co-author of nine books, and more than two dozen journal articles and book chapters.
+Xolela Mangcu is an Oppenheimer Fellow at the Hutchins Centre for African and African American Research at Harvard University and the author and co-author of 9 books, and more than two dozen journal articles and book chapters.

 Keertan Dheda is professor of respiratory medicine and head of the Division of Pulmonology.
-He was awarded the 2010 International Union against Tuberculosis and Lung Disease Scientific Award for his outstanding contribution to the field of TB and lung disease.
-Dheda is involved in the activities of several international academic societies and holds a Visiting Professor appointment at University College London.
+He was awarded the 2010 International Union against Tuberculosis and Lung Disease Scientific Award for his outstanding contribution to the field of tuberculosis and lung disease.
+Dheda is involved in the activities of several international academic societies and holds a visiting professor appointment at University College London.

-Professor Jill Farrant, Department of Molecular and Cell Biology, Faculty of Science.
+Department of Molecular and Cell Biology, Faculty of Science